Battle Mechanics

 • If the attacker has the ability Slow Start and five turns or less have passed since it became active, its Attack is halved.

-• If the attacker has the ability Defeatist and is half of its maximum HP or less, its Attack and Special Attack are halved.
+• If the attacker has the ability Defeatist and is at half of its maximum HP or less, its Attack and Special Attack are halved.

 • If the attacker is holding a Choice Band or Choice Specs, its Attack or Special Attack respectively is multiplied by 1.5.